 Agricultural education students will receive hands-on experience in classroom settings.
 Beyond teaching opportunities, students will get hands-on experiences with agricultural mechanization; animal, dairy and veterinary sciences; plant and soil science; natural resources and leadership.

 To view a list of required classes for an agricultural education major, see the major requirement sheet in the general catalog.

 Are there scholarships available to students?

 There are many scholarships offered through the College of Agriculture.
-This year, the College of Agriculture awarded over $290,000 in scholarships to undergraduate students.
+This year, the College of Agriculture awarded over $440,000 in scholarships to undergraduate students.
 College of Agriculture undergraduate students may apply for college and departmental scholarships during the month of January through an online application system called STARS.
-You will find instructions for the online applications at the College of Agriculture website.
+You will find instructions for the online applications at the College of Agriculture and Applied Sciences website.

 Freshmen and transfer students may apply for scholarships through the Utah State University Admissions Office.